Bill Deneen

 In November, 1965, Encyclopaedia Britannica Films bought Deneen's company and he was persuaded to move to Chicago as Britannica's Vice President in charge of production.
 After a couple of years working in a difficult and unfamiliar corporate structure, Bill responded to call from Columbia Pictures which wanted to diversify and enter the then booming government-funded educational film world.
 He persuaded Columbia that to succeed, they should build a new kind of company and make a new kind of film aimed at more diversified markets, utilizing professional filmmaking talent from the entertainment media, as well as academics and subject matter experts who had customarily made classroom films.

 Deneen argued that production budgets would have to be considerably increased, but costs would be much more than offset by increased sales and new markets.
-The new company was named Learning Corporation of America, and headquartered in New York City.
+The new company was named Learning Corporation of America, and headquartered in New York City, in the Columbia Pictures building.
 LCA became the quintessential educational film company on the 1970's.
 Insightful, tender, hard hitting, and occasionally off-beat, the social films produced and/or distributed by LCA in the late 1960's to the mid 1980's served as a bellwether indicative of the massive social changes occurring in the United States.
 Acquisition of films by schools and libraries was increasingly funded by public laws such as the Elementary and Secondary Educational Act (ESEA) of 1965 which helped make the new LCA kind of film possible.
 Within a relatively short time the new company became highly successful and profitable outselling most of its much longer established competitors.

 Many of the writers, directors, and actors who participated in LCA films came from the theatrical film world.
 Among them were directors Peter Medak, John Irvin, Richard Marquand, and actors Michael Douglas, Anthony Hopkins, Glynis Johns, Maureen Stapleton, Paul Sorvino, John Hurt, Charles Gray, Christopher Plummer, James Woods, Butterfly McQueen, and Christian Slater.

 Much of Bill Deneen's talent was in utilizing the tremendous assets of Columbia Pictures for schools and libraries.
 A prime example was the ‘Searching for Values’ series, an elegantly-edited group of films taken from Columbia Features films, including ‘Bridge on the River Kwai,’ ‘On the Waterfront,’ ‘All the King's Men,’ ‘The Swimmer,’ and ‘To Sir with Love.’
-LCA’s included those by Bert Salzman, whose ‘Angel and Big Joe’ winner of the 1975 Academy Award for Best Short Subject.
+LCA’s titles included films made by Bert Salzman, whose ‘Angel and Big Joe’ winner of the 1975 Academy Award for Best Short Subject.
 LCA films won hundreds of other awards world wide.

-LCA also set the standard for excellence in the marketing of its films, from the richly- hued indigo film cans embossed with its logo, to a series of striking catalogues that were often given Dewey Decimal Numbers and deposited on library shelves.
+LCA also set the standard for excellence in the marketing of its films, from the richly-hued indigo film cans embossed with its logo, to a series of striking catalogues that were often given Dewey Decimal Numbers and deposited on library shelves.
 Lesson plans written by educational theorists such as John Matoian (who later headed Home Box Office), inserted in LCA's film cans, provided top notch instructional objectives for teachers, who often used LCA films as prime resources in teaching ethics, history, and diversity.

 To modern audiences, many LCA films resonate as strongly today as they did when they were made reflecting Bill's insistence on top talent and production values.
 Geoff Alexander, director of the Academic Film Archive of North America, cites LCA as the company that was the exemplar in providing exceptional films that closely mirrored the educational changes that took place in American education in the late 1960's and 1970's.
 Mr. Alexander states: "Looking at these films today, the themes still resonate with audiences of all ages, and many, from a production and thematic perspective, are absolutely timeless.
 From all appearances, they could have been made yesterday."